Medically reviewed on Oct 31, 2018

-Serious allergic reactions may occur while taking dolutegravir.
+Serious skin and allergic reactions may occur while taking dolutegravir.
 Check with your doctor right away if you have the following symptoms: a severe rash or rash with fever, blistering or peeling skin, joint or muscle pain, sores in the mouth, swelling of the face, trouble breathing, unusual tiredness or weakness, or yellow eyes or skin.

 Your immune system may get stronger when you start taking HIV medicines.
 Tell your doctor right away if you or your child notices any changes in your health.
 Sometimes the immune system will start to fight infections that were hidden in your body, such as pneumonia or tuberculosis.
 Autoimmune disorders (eg, Graves' disease, polymyositis, or Guillain-Barré syndrome) may also occur.